When is 60% not 60%?

 Supplemental Disability Income insurance mitigates these problems by getting employees closer to replacing 100% of earnings.

-Group LTD is Not Enough, By Design
+Group LTD is Not Enough.
+But Why?

 Learn more in our blog post:

-Supplemental IDI Programs Consist of a Series of Individual Policies
+Supplemental IDI Uses Individual Policies

-Upon separation, the insurance company redirects the bill to the individual for the same premium, but the individual can always choose to let the policy lapse.
+When an employee departs, the insurance company redirects the bill to the individual for the same premium, but the individual can always choose to let the policy lapse.
 Going forward, the policy does not depend on the sponsoring employer in any way.

 Each policy is individually curated by the insurer based on a snapshot of exposed earnings (that is, what group LTD is not insuring).

 Individual policy benefits are not based on a percentage of earnings.
-Rather, they pay a specified fixed-dollar monthly indemnity benefit (for example, $10,000 per month) independent of any other benefit sources the individual receives.
+Rather, they pay a specified fixed-dollar monthly indemnity benefit (for example, $10,000 per month) independent of any other benefit sources the individual may receive.
 The size of each policy is periodically upgraded to keep pace with rising earnings, though it is never downgraded even if compensation declines.